shravanblocsys/Defi-Markets/defi-markets-admin-main/README.md

 - Includes sensitive financial and operational data

 ---

-Notes

-- `VITE_API_BASE_URL` is automatically prefixed in all requests via the shared `apiRequest` helper and the `Authorization` header is attached when a token is present in `sessionStorage`.
-- Default base URL (if env is missing) is `http://0.0.0.0:3400/api`.

 ## 🔐 Solana Sign-In (SIWS) Flow

 The app implements a 4-step Solana Sign-In (Sign-In With Solana) flow used for wallet authentication.